rsusik/boosting-exact-pattern-matching/README.md

 This repository contains datasets and source code for the paper *"Boosting exact pattern matching with eXtreme Gradient Boosting (and more)"*.

+## Dataset for ML

+For those who want to perform the research on our dataset, we provide it in convenient json format in [dataset_ml_json](dataset_ml_json) folder.

+To reproduce our results, please follow the instructions below.

 ## Contents

 The experiment consists of two parts.